FrankCCCCC/DL_DB_Quick_Note/paper_presentation/GA_NTK/ga_ntk.md

 ---

-# Stable Convergence
+# Our Contribution: Solved Failure to Convergence

-The image quality is consistent with the loss.
+**In our experiment**, the image quality is consistent with the loss.
 As the **loss decreases, the image quality is improved**.

 ![w:1000 center](img/convergence.png)